 Wedding Presents Floater: There are a few times in your life when you might receive a lot of valuable items all at once - such as your wedding (okay, your first one).
 This floater is a short-term policy that covers your precious gifts until you get them home.
 Warning: Some items like vehicles and cash may not be covered.

-Wool Growers Floater: Just like it sounds!
+Wool Growers Floater: Just what it sounds like!
 Coverage for sheep and wool while they're being transported.
-(Come on, you know you want to.)
+(You're welcome for the side hustle idea.)

-Most people don’t know exactly what's not covered by their insurance policies, and you shouldn’t wait until something is lost or damaged to find out!
+Many people don’t know exactly what's not covered by their insurance policies.
+You shouldn’t wait until something is lost or damaged to find out!

 Mylo’s licensed insurance advisors can answer your questions and tailor a package that’s right for you!
 Give us a call for a custom consultation.